hasmukhlalpatel/useful-projects/README.md

 is a developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
 Project Tye includes a local orchestrator to make developing microservices easier and the ability to deploy microservices to Kubernetes with minimal configuration.
 Tye is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

+- [Ocelot](https://github.com/ThreeMammals/Ocelot) is a .NET API Gateway.
+This project is aimed at people using .NET running a micro services / service oriented architecture that need a unified point of entry into their system.
+However it will work with anything that speaks HTTP and run on any platform that ASP.NET Core supports.

 - [MediatR](https://github.com/jbogard/MediatR) is a low-ambition library trying to solve a simple problem — decoupling the in-process sending of messages from handling messages.
 Cross-platform, supporting .NET Framework 4.6.1 and netstandard2.0.
 Author/Owner is [jbogard](https://github.com/jbogard) and his Other Repositories/Projects [AutoMapper](https://github.com/AutoMapper), [HtmlTags](https://github.com/HtmlTags/htmltags)